Hundreds of Christian families face eviction from their homes in Pakistan | ExBulletin

 This is a civic crisis alongside a human tragedy, and city officials are responding to the civic crisis, but not the human crisis, said Australian Father Robert McCulloch, Attorney General of the Missionary Society of Saint -Colomban based in Rome.
 He lived in Pakistan from 1978 to 2011.

-He told Cruxon on Tuesday there was a problem of permanent encroachment in Pakistan, with people occupying government land.
+He told Crux on March 16 that there was a problem of permanent encroachment in Pakistan, with people occupying government land.
 This, he argued, has been a reality for 30 or 40 years, when people in the Punjab region moved to cities after the mechanization of agriculture resulted in job losses.

 When people started to arrive, Christians, mostly Catholics, began to settle in the outskirts of the city, they settled in temporary huts which eventually became permanent homes.